funkstyr/funkstyr/README.md

 - 👋 Hi, I’m @funkstyr
-- 👀 I’m interested in everything; React, C#, Kubernetes, the unviversee 🌌
+- 👀 I’m interested in everything; React, C#, Kubernetes, the unviverse 🌌
 - 🌱 I’m currently learning typescript and monorepos 🏢
 - 💞️ I’m looking to collaborate on anything accounting, finance, or smart contract 🪙
 - 🎭 Also known as [@mafunk](https://github.com/mafunk)